electricblues/mixed_messages/README.md

 ## Set up

 Clone the repository
-in the project folder, run "node runme.js"
+in the project folder, run `node runme.js`